 Questions?
-Call 800-374-1134 for help installing your unit.
+Call 1-800-374-1134 for help installing your unit.

 The slide unit should be set into position.
 However, before attaching, check to ensure that nothing interferes with the location and operation of the slide.
 Check to ensure that with all compartment doors closed, there is no interference to the door itself, lock components, gas shocks, etc. Check to ensure that the slide extending out will clear the doorway edges.
 Allow a little gap (perhaps 1/2″) to accommodate any slide deflection due to loads and slight misalignments due to the installation itself.

-Fasteners Typical slide unit attachment is by use of a nut, washer and bolt.
+Typical slide unit attachment is by use of a nut, washer and bolt.
 Typical size is 3/8″ diameter steel bolt.
 Small units may go to 5/16″ diameter and heavy duty units may go to 7/16″.
 Even small bolts can resist large forces, but the use of a larger bolt is advised to provide margin for any occurrence of misalignment, wear, corrosion, fatigue, or the like over the service life.
 The nut and bolt should be tightened snuggly, but not excessively as this may result in distortion of the slide unit.
 The nut and bolt must use locking provisions such as lock washer, nylon collar nut, double nutting, locking fluid, etc. Grade 5 bolts are typically used and are identified by the three equally spaced radial marks on the head.
 After installation, at least 5 threads should extend beyond the nut.
-See Base Floor Considerations (below) comment also.
+See Base Floor Considerations comment below.

-Attachment Points – Normally, a slide unit will have 4 to 6 points to attach to the base.
+Normally a slide unit will have 4 to 6 points to attach to the base.
 A single direction slide unit must have at least the 4 rear and center points fastened and a dual direction slide must have at least the 6 points at both ends and the middle attached.